Spaghetih/lumina-invest/README.md

 Open **http://localhost:5173** in your browser.

+### First User = Admin

+The first account registered automatically gets the **admin** role with access to the Admin Panel for user management.

 ### Add Your First Position

 1. Click **"Add Position"** or type a ticker in the search bar and press Enter